-'''

-local database-name user-name password

-host database-name user-name 127.0.0.1/32 password
+database-name database-name database-name user-name user-name user-name

-host database-name user-name ::1/128 password
+127.0.0.1/32 ::1/128 password password password

-'''

 These edits are primarily intended as a starting point not a definitive reference on PostgreSQL administration or database security.
 Please consult your PostgreSQL user manual before making these changes as they may expose other databases that you run.
 It may be necessary to restart PostgreSQL in order for these changes to take effect.